-The Queensland Industrial Relations Commission (QIRC) deals with industrial matters.
+The Queensland Industrial Relations Commission (QIRC) deals with industrial disputes and industrial matters.
 It is an independent tribunal established under the Industrial Relations Act 2016 which conciliates and arbitrates industrial matters.

 The QIRC plays an essential role in ensuring the social and economic wellbeing of Queenslanders employees through a framework provided by the Industrial Relations Act 2016.
 It achieves this by ensuring that employers adhere to their obligations under the Industrial Relations Act 2016 and by providing a forum in which employees and employers can come to a resolution of their disputes in a cost-effective and non-adversarial manner through conciliation and arbitration.